brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition/index.md

 ---
 title: "Using Dart Sass with Hugo: the GitHub Actions edition"
-description: "Still more ways to make Hugo and Embedded Dart Sass work together."
+description: "Still more ways to make Hugo and Dart Sass work together."
 author: Bryce Wray
 date: 2022-05-17T14:49:00-05:00
 ---

+**Important note, 2023-05-22**: I am revising this to reflect a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+{.box}

 <span class="red">**Update, 2022-07-05**</span>: If you're running a Hugo site on [Vercel](https://vercel.com), be aware that the method described herein may have an adverse effect on the speed of your deployments.
 For more details, see "[Using Dart Sass with Hugo: some data on using Github Actions](/posts/2022/07/using-dart-sass-hugo-some-data-using-github-actions/)."
 {.box}